perry2of5/http-file-rtrvr/README.md

 <u><b><i>WARNING WARNING WARING - no anti-virus is currently included even though it appears in the diagram above as a desired feature</u></b></i><br>

-## Environment Configuration
+## Environment Variables
 The service expects to retrieve credentials from the Azure Container it is running in or from the Azure CLI when running locally for debugging.
-It needs to know the following.
+It still needs to know the following and for now they are passed in as environment variables.
+To debug in VSCode you can use "envFile": "${workspaceFolder}/some/path/asb/.env" where the some/path/asb part is a random subdirectory.

 | Resource               | Variable                  | When         | Description                                                      |
 |------------------------|---------------------------|--------------|------------------------------------------------------------------|